Dogsplorer

 Photo by Lele Aloha Landscape Photography | Facebook

 The Cross Hike is a pretty spectacular experience.
-You’ll be able to explore the desert landscape with your pup in tow, before arriving at the 30-foot high cross erected at the top of the hill.
+You’ll be able to explore the desert landscape with your pup in tow, before arriving at the 30-foot-high cross erected at the top of the hill.
 Behind it is the sprawling cityscape.
 At night, both the cross and the city light up, making for a breathtaking view.

 The trail is located in Palm Desert, about 40 minutes from Joshua Tree.
 It spans over 2.4 miles and is quite steep, finishing at the Cross atop the hill.
 It is an on-leash hike, but still, a far less restricted experience than you’ll have in Joshua Tree.